const-pavan/SQL-QUERY-APP/README.md

 # SQL Editor- Atlan Assignment

-**Task :** Create a SQL editor view where your users can query easily on a table using SQL, and see the results.
+**Task:** Create a SQL editor view where your users can query easily on a table using SQL, and see the results.

-The app is deployed at : **https://sql-query-app-pavan.netlify.app/**
+The app is deployed at: **https://sql-query-app-pavan.netlify.app/**

-App fulfils all the requirements that were mentioned by team Atlan.
+App fulfills all the requirements that were mentioned by team Atlan.

-You can run different queries on the table and view data of each table.
+You can run different queries on the table and view the data of each table.

 ## Features:

-- List of avaiable Task and SQL Editor
+- List of available Task and SQL Editor
-- Queries can be run and the editor can be cleared as well.
+- Queries can be run, and the editor can also be cleared.
-- In result we can view diffrent pages
+- As a result, we can view different pages
-- Oprion to changes size of page [5,10,25]
+- Option to change the size of page [5,10,25]
 - User can view the table data
-- User can run querys
+- User can run queries

 ## Major libraries